LightJack05/LightJackPCSetupScript/README.md

 ## Wallpaper Credit
-* Credit to @Sooparch on Discord for the Wallpaper
+* Credit to @Mimik on Discord for the Wallpaper